Saint Teresa Benedicta of the Cross (Edith Stein), Virgin and Martyr

 She was baptized on 1 January, 1922 and gave up her assistantship with Husserl to teach at a Dominican girls’ school in Speyer from 1922 to 1932.
 Her spiritual directors knew that her conversion to Christianity and her seclusion in a contemplative order would be a double blow to her devout Jewish mother.
 At the same time, they knew the Church could benefit from her ability as a writer and speaker, which would be excluded within the walls of an enclosed convent.
 In fact, she did become a significant voice in the Catholic Woman’s Movement in Germany.
 When Hitler rose to power in 1933, Edith was already well known in German academic circles.

 With the growing persecution of the Jewish community, she wrote a letter to Pope Pius XI denouncing the Nazi regime and asked the Pope openly to condemn the regime, “to put a stop to this abuse of Christ’s name”.
-However, for various reasons, her request did not materialise.
+However, for reasons that are unknown, a response to her request did not materialise.

 By March of 1933, her colleagues at the Educational Institute in Muenster, aware that they could no longer protect her, offered her a teaching position in South America.
 However, if she accepted, she would not see her 84-year-old mother again, so she felt it was now time for her to enter the convent.
 In that same year, she was deeply moved by a homily she heard during a Holy Thursday service at the Carmelite convent in Cologne.
 She decided that as someone who understood that a cross was being placed on the Jewish people, she wanted to take it up in their name.
 But she did not yet know what carrying the cross would entail.